Values-Based Communication

-Sightline Flashcards and our online strategic communications tools focus on our shared values.
+Sightline Flashcards and our online strategic communications tools focus on words, messages, and strategies that emphasize shared values.

-When we connect with people on the level of shared values we underscore our common ground.
-When we articulate our values with conviction and confidence, our words not only grab people’s attention, but draw them in and build their trust.
+Why?
+In the domains of policy, science, number crunching, and data analysis, we have been trained to leave our values at the door.
+But when we do, our messages are less likely to be absorbed and our motivations less likely to be understood.
+Indeed, when we connect with people on the level of shared values we underscore our common ground rather than partisan differences.
+When we articulate our values with conviction and confidence, our words about policy solutions not only grab people’s attention, but draw them in and have greater potential to build their trust.

 Speeches, articles, and calls to action that are grounded in values infuse our work with power and meaning and ensure that our chorus of voices is consistent and honest.
 Expressing our values paves the way for all the work we do to effect positive change.